Candidate & Committee Services

 $8-to-$1 for next $100

-Example $100 contribution gets $1,050 public matching funds ($600 for first $50 + $450 for next $50) for a total of $1,150
+Example$100 contribution gets $1,050 public matching funds ($600 for first $50 + $450 for next $50) for a total of $1,150

-Maximum Match $250 contribution gets $2,300 public matching funds for a maximum of $2,550
+Maximum Match Amount Per Election$1,050 contribution gets the first $250 matched providing $2,300 in public matching funds for a grand total of $3,350

 More Examples of Match Ratio Calculations:

-Statewide (Governor, Lieutenant Governor, Attorney General and Comptroller)
+Statewide (Governor/Lieutenant Governor, Attorney General and Comptroller)

 $10 contribution + $60 matching funds = $70 total